AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Image Modality

 \textbf{Variational Autoencoders} (VAEs) \cite{kingma2014auto,rezende2014stochastic} are a variational Bayesian approach to image generation, which learn to encode images to a probabilistic latent space and reconstruct images from that latent space.
 Then, new images can be generated by sampling from the probabilistic latent space to produce images.
 VAEs are generally more stable to train than GANs, but struggle to achieve high resolutions and tend to display blurry artifacts.

-Many works have been proposed to improve VAEs, especially the quality of generated images.
-IWAE \cite{burda2015importance} explores a strictly tighter log-likelihood lower bound that is derived from importance weighting.
-VLAE \cite{chen2016variational} proposes to learn global representations by combining VAEs with neural autoregressive models.
-Conv Draw \cite{gregor2016towards} adopts a hierarchical latent space and a fully convolutional architecture for better compression of high-level concepts.
-PixelVAE \cite{gulrajani2016pixelvae} proposes to use an autoregressive decoder based on PixelCNN \cite{van2016pixel}. $\beta$-VAE \cite{higgins2017beta} aims to discover interpretable and factorised latent representations from unsupervised training with raw image data, which is further improved in \cite{burgess2018understanding}.
-WAE \cite{tolstikhin2018wasserstein} uses a loss based on the Wasserstein distance between the model and target distributions.
-VampPrior \cite{tomczak2018vae} introduces a new type of prior consisting of a mixture distribution.
-VQ-VAE \cite{van2017neural} learns discrete latent representations by incorporating ideas from vector quantisation into VAEs.
-VQ-VAE 2 \cite{razavi2019generating} scales and enhances the autoregressive priors used in VQ-VAE, which generates higher quality samples. $\delta$-VAE \cite{razavi2019preventing} prevents posterior collapse that can come with the use of a powerful autoregressive decoder, to ensure meaningful training of the encoder.
-RAE \cite{Ghosh2020From} proposes regularization schemes and an ex-post density estimation scheme.
-NVAE \cite{vahdat2020nvae} proposes a deep hierarchical VAE with a carefully designed network architecture.
+Many works have been proposed to improve VAEs.
+They mostly aim to either improve the quality of generated images (e.g., via tackling the posterior collapse issue) or to improve the learning of high-level concepts with VAEs.
+An early work, IWAE \cite{burda2015importance} explores a strictly tighter log-likelihood lower bound that is derived from importance weighting, which greatly improves visual quality.
+Subsequently, several representative works aim to explore the \textit{learning of high-level concepts} in VAEs, which are discussed next.
+VLAE \cite{chen2016variational} proposes to learn global representations by combining VAEs with neural autoregressive models. allowing them to better uncover the ``global structure'' of images with VAEs.
+Conv Draw \cite{gregor2016towards} adopts a hierarchical latent space and a fully convolutional architecture for better compression of high-level concepts, with the vision that the generation process can probabilistically ``fill in'' the lower-level information during decoding.
+Building upon previous works in learning high-level concepts, $\beta$-VAE \cite{higgins2017beta} aims to discover interpretable and factorised latent representations from unsupervised training with raw image data.
+Specifically, $\beta$-VAE \cite{higgins2017beta} introduces a hypermaraeter $\beta$ that can emphasize the learning of statistically independent latent factors, which greatly improves the disentanglement of concepts in the learned latent space.
+This is further extended in \cite{burgess2018understanding} with a progressive training paradigm for better reconstruction quality.
+Besides, to further improve reconstruction quality of VAEs, a key direction has been to \textit{tackle the issue of posterior collapse} -- where the the VAE's latent codes are ``ignored'' when the VAE is paired with a powerful autoregressive decoder.
+The representative work in this area, VQ-VAE \cite{van2017neural} proposes to learn discrete latent representations by incorporating ideas from vector quantisation.
+A key insight is that using discrete latent codes instead of continuous ones makes it difficult for the autoregressive decoder to ignore the latents, thus allowing the VQ-VAE to circumvent the posterior collapse issue.
+VQ-VAE 2 \cite{razavi2019generating} further scales and enhances the autoregressive priors used in VQ-VAE, which generates higher quality samples.
+Another approach to overcome posterior collapse has been $\delta$-VAE \cite{razavi2019preventing}, which proposes to constrain the latent space by ensuring there is an adequate distance between the prior and the posterior (i.e., the latents are making a difference and are not being ignored).
+Besides exploring high-level concept learning or tackling the posterior collapse issue, more recent works \cite{Ghosh2020From,vahdat2020nvae} also investigate orthogonal directions to improve the reconstruction quality of VAEs.
+RAE \cite{Ghosh2020From} investigates the noise injection in VAEs, proposing regularization schemes and an ex-post density estimation scheme as substitutes for the proposed deterministic RAE.
+These proposed schemes can be a drop-in replacement for many existing VAE architectures, for improved generation quality.
+Moreover, in another orthogonal direction, NVAE \cite{vahdat2020nvae} proposes a deep hierarchical VAE with a carefully designed network architecture involving depth-wise separable convolutions and batch normalization, achieving good results for image generation.